 A young nation in an ancient land bridging Africa, Asia, and Europe, Israel is steeped in history, culture, and natural beauty, which everyone visiting the land should be amazed at.
 And contrary to what most people may have thought, touring Israel is safe and secure.
 Still not convinced?
 Check out my top 10 reasons why Israel should be on your bucket list.

 1. Awesome Things All Packed into a Tiny Country

 By any measure, Israel is small, only covering an area hardly larger than that of the US state of New Jersey, the 5th smallest US state.
 However, this does not stop it from becoming one of the greatest nations in the world.
-The capital city Jerusalem is holy to Christians, Jewish, and Muslims.
-The vibrant Tel Aviv is blessed with beautiful beaches and bars.
-In addition, the fun-filled Dead Sea, the magic Negev Desert, lush hills, valleys and multi-colored canyons of the country will certainly blow you away.
+The capital city of Jerusalem is holy to Christians, Jews, and Muslims.
+The vibrant city of Tel Aviv is blessed with beautiful beaches and bars.
+In addition, the fun-filled Dead Sea, the magic Negev Desert, lush hills, valleys, and multi-colored canyons of the country will certainly blow you away.
 Its high concentration of attractions means that you can tour the highlights of the country within a few days, which saves time and money.

 St. Joseph's Church in the Old City of Nazareth, Northern Israel

-In this Holy Land, there is always something going on and something for everyone!
-Israel has an impressive array of cultural festivals and events that are held throughout the year, be it art, music, dance, sports, film, etc. These are some of the major festivals and events which you are not to miss if you happen to be there:
+In this holy land, there is always something going on and something for everyone!
+Israel has an impressive array of cultural festivals and events that are held throughout the year, be it art, music, dance, sports, film, etc. These are some of the major festivals and events which you should not miss if you happen to be there: